-Therefore, depending on the specific projects that respond to the County's anticipated RFP to allocated the HOME ARP funds for capital projects, Thurston County expects to create between 8-40 units of affordable housing with HOME ARP funds, depending on the amount of leverage an application brings to the specific project.
+Therefore, depending on the specific projects that respond to the County's anticipated RFP to allocated the HOME ARP funds for capital projects, Thurston County expects HOME ARP funding to support the creation of over 80 units of affordable housing with HOME ARP funds.
+The actual amount of total units created and total HOME ARP units will depend on the amount of leverage an application brings to the specific project.
 While all units within a HOME ARP funded project may not serve a HOME ARP qualifying population, the units identified as HOME ARP units in each property will be occupied by a household from a qualified population.